georgios-stats/Shiny_applets/README.md

   3. In the section "Repository URL" type:
       * https://github.com/georgios-stats/Shiny_applets.git
   4. Then you can run the applications either by clicking and running each 'name'.Rmd script in the demo_'name', or by running the commands:
-      * For the demo presenting standard distributions
+      * For the demo presenting standard univariate distributions
           * rmarkdown::run("./demo_distributions/demo_distributions.Rmd")
+      * For the demo presenting standard multivariate distributions
+          * rmarkdown::run("./demo_MultivariateNormalDistribution/demo_MultivariateNormalDistribution.Rmd")
       * For the demo presenting Central Limit Theorem
           * rmarkdown::run("./demo_CLT/demo_CLT.Rmd")
       * For the demo presenting the Weak Law of Large Numbers